Get your dog microchipped

 Who can microchip your dog

-Your dog’s microchip must be fitted by a trained professional, eg a vet.
+Your dog’s microchip must be fitted by a trained professional, for example a vet.

 You can ask the following to microchip your dog for free: